kendarorg/HttpAnsweringMachine/docs/docker/commons.md

 This can be used to connect directly through OpenVpn to the internal HAM network

-The configuration file is located in docker/images/mainuser.local.ovpn configure to access localhost via the exposed 3000 port
+The configuration file is located in docker/images/mainuser.local.ovpn configure to access localhost via the exposed 3000 port.
+Remember to change the ip inside mainuser.local.ovpn to the one of the machine you are running the docker on

-Does not need passwords and gives you full access to the internal network and dnses
+Does not need passwords and gives you full access to the internal network and DNS registered by ham

 ## Apache (ham.apache)